This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 - A pinch of ground cinnamon, cloves, ground ginger

-- 2 Tablespoons coconut milk the kind in a box
+- 2 tablespoons coconut milk the kind in a box or half and half

 - Place graham crackers in a zip top plastic bag and roll with a rolling pin to crush.
 Pour crumbs onto a plate and set aside.